bl4drnnr/AI-GTS-algorithm/README.md

 ### Example of working

-Al you need to do is just put your JSON data in `inputdata` in `input.json` file.
+All you need to do is just put your JSON data in `inputdata` in `input.json` file.

 There is only **one** condition for the correct operation of the algorithm.